 Hospice helps patients and families find comfort, dignity, and peace throughout the end-of-life journey.
 Hospice services are available anywhere the patient considers home, whether it is a patient's house, assisted living center, or healthcare facility, in Knox, Waldo, and Lincoln counties.

 We offer hospice care through the Sussman House, a 7-bed facility in Rockport that is owned by Pen Bay Medical Center and operated by MaineHealth Care at Home.
 Eligible hospice patients can receive short-term care in this beautiful, home-like setting with accommodations for family and friends.

 Philips’ new mobile personal response system, GoSafe, connects you to help both in the home and on the go.
 Easy to use, the GoSafe pendant provides two-way voice communication to alert multiple contacts when you need help.

 At MaineHealth Care at Home, palliative care is specialized interdisciplinary care for people with serious illness or injury.
 The focus is on managing the symptoms of illness, relieving pain and helping with the emotional stress of serious illness.
 The aim is to improve quality of life.

 You do not need to have a terminal diagnosis to receive palliative care.
 Palliative care at home is for patients with advanced or life-threatening illness or injury.
 Palliative care can be received by patients at any time, at any stage of illness, and can be part of a plan that includes active treatment.
-Palliative care is for both adults and children.

 One of our highest priorities is helping infants have a healthy start in life.
 Specially trained pediatric nurses and therapists care for women who face high-risk pregnancies, newborns who have critical healthcare needs, and parents who need guidance and support.